The Future of Aerospace Lies in Design-based Innovation. A Second Interview with Francesca Parotti

 In both our realms, a truly meticulous customization is implemented: every body, every astronaut, every mission, every planet has distinct characteristics.
 Similarly, every company must be treated with the attention that would be given to an endangered species.

-5. What are the prospects for collaboration for entities like Krein, academic institutions, and aerospace companies?
+5. What are the prospects for collaboration for entities like Krein, academic institutions, and Aerospace companies?
 How could these synergies innovate and change the industry in the future?

 In this regard, I would like to mention the Master in Space Design, where Krein is involved.
 Our partnerships extend to collaborations with entities like Toscana Spazio, reflecting Italy's commitment to space exploration with the goal of returning to the moon by 2030 (ESA and the Italian Space Agency).
 However, a noticeable gap exists in corporate investment in higher education.